grantjenks/largefile/README.rst

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+Todo
+====

+* Test/compare uniq vs uniq2 and reduce
+* Generalize pattern for uniq (map + generator)
+* Show an example of `filter` using `reduce`
+* linecount made faster by parallelizing?
+* Allow output to separate file
+* Add limitations discussion to documentation
+* Add key for sort
+* Generalize pattern for sort/shuffle (needs example to motivate)
+  * Maybe divide split/combine so sort is split + combine but you could also simply split or simply combine
+* Push repo to github
+* Create docs
+* Create tests
+* Upload to PyPI/pythonhosted